marc-feldmann/RetailSalesForecast/README.md

 # RetailSalesForecast
 This project uses gradient boosted trees to predict Rossmann stores’ daily sales six weeks ahead.
 It uses AWS-hosted data containing daily sales of 1115 stores between 2013 and 2015.
-Visual EDA is performed in Tableau (see "results).
+Visual EDA is performed in Tableau (see "results").

 Preview: